Krista Scharf: Women's career (2015–2026)

-In the 2018–19 season, McCarville's team won two events on the World Curling Tour, the KW Fall Classic and the Curl Mesabi Classic.
+In the 2018–19 season, Scharf's team won two events on the World Curling Tour, the KW Fall Classic and the Curl Mesabi Classic.
 She also competed at the 2018 Tour Challenge Tier 1 Grand Slam, finishing with a 1–3 record.
 She also won the 2019 Northern Ontario Scotties Tournament of Hearts, sending her team once again to represent Northern Ontario at the Scotties.
 There, she led her team to an 8–3 record, ending the championship pool in fourth place, earning her a spot in the playoffs.
-In the 3 vs. 4 game, McCarville lost to Team Ontario's Rachel Homan.
-At the Scotties, McCarville was named the Second Team All-Star skip based on her shooting percentage throughout the event.
+In the 3 vs. 4 game, Scharf and her rink lost to Team Ontario's Rachel Homan.
+At the Scotties, Scharf was named the Second Team All-Star skip based on her shooting percentage throughout the event.

-McCarville's team once again won the Northern Ontario provincial championship the following year at the 2020 Northern Ontario Scotties Tournament of Hearts, which qualified them for the 2020 Scotties Tournament of Hearts in Moose Jaw, Saskatchewan.
-In her round robin win against Laura Walker's Team Alberta, McCarville shot a perfect game.
+Scharf's team once again won the Northern Ontario provincial championship the following year at the 2020 Northern Ontario Scotties Tournament of Hearts, which qualified them for the 2020 Scotties Tournament of Hearts in Moose Jaw, Saskatchewan.
+In her round robin win against Laura Walker's Team Alberta, Scharf shot a perfect game.
 Her team once again lost the 3 vs. 4 game to Ontario and Homan for the second year in a row.
 That season on tour, they defended their title at the Curl Mesabi Classic and were runners-up at the Royal LePage Women's Fall Classic and the Stroud Sleeman Cash Spiel.

 The 2021 Northern Ontario provincial playdowns were cancelled due to the COVID-19 pandemic in Ontario.
-As the 2020 provincial champions, McCarville's team was given an automatic invitation to represent Northern Ontario at the 2021 Scotties Tournament of Hearts in Calgary.
+As the 2020 provincial champions, Scharf's team was given an automatic invitation to represent Northern Ontario at the 2021 Scotties Tournament of Hearts in Calgary.
 However, the team declined the invitation, citing family and work priorities.